aconaway1/transit_tracker/README.md

 If you don't want to use GitHub, then set `github_enable` to `False`.

+If you don't want to download a fresh copy of your data at server startup, set `github_download_on_startup` to `False`.

 `github_username` is your GitHub username.

 `github_api_token` is your personal access token for your storage repo.
 See [this link](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28) for more info about